Challenges of Leading in Nonprofit Organizations: Myths, Meaning, and Motivations

-In 2010, American Express embarked on a research effort to advance the understanding of, and to promote excellence in the field of, nonprofit leadership by focusing on the needs of emerging leaders.
-Two interlinked research projects were conducted.
+In 2010, American Express embarked on a research effort with us to advance the understanding of, and to promote excellence in, the field of nonprofit leadership by focusing on the needs of emerging leaders, and so interlinked research projects were conducted.
 Survey and narrative data were gathered from current and emerging nonprofit leaders.
-Below are the critical themes from this work.
+Below are the critical themes from this work:

 - Overall, individuals at every level feel a sense of purpose in the work they do.
-However, individuals at lower levels are more concerned about pay than are those at higher levels.
+However, individuals at lower levels are more concerned about pay than are those at higher levels;

-- Fewer individuals are willing to take it on faith that they are making a positive difference; they want tangible evidence of the difference they and their organizations are making.
+- Fewer individuals are willing to take it on faith that they are making a positive difference; they want tangible evidence of the difference they and their organizations are making;

 - Clear organizational structures and hierarchy are seen as useful to the extent that they contribute to development, career progression, learning opportunities, and regular feedback.
-However, when structure and hierarchy created obstacles to doing the work or were too inflexible to allow for work/life balance accommodations or inhibited creativity, structure and hierarchy were viewed negatively.
+However, when structure and hierarchy created obstacles to doing the work or were too inflexible to allow for work/life balance accommodations or inhibited creativity, structure and hierarchy were viewed negatively;

-- Individuals may be more willing to stay with an organization if there are learning and development opportunities; or, conversely, to leave if learning and development opportunities are not prioritized by the organization and its leaders.
+- Individuals may be more willing to stay with an organization if there are learning and development opportunities; or, conversely, to leave if learning and development opportunities are not prioritized by the organization and its leaders;

 - With the increase in mobile technology use (such as smartphones) the lines between work time and personal time are often blurry.
 Individuals, particularly younger workers, increasingly have the desire to choose how they manage the boundaries between work and nonwork roles, relationships, and responsibilities.